Key Takeaways

-The basics of relaunching a website
+The basics of how to launch a new website without losing rankings

 SEO plays a crucial role in redesigning your website, and it’s more than just a checkbox on your to-do list.
-It’s like having a trusted compass guiding every step of your redesign journey.
-Whether you’re sketching out ideas or launching the final product, SEO is there, influencing everything from how your site is structured to what content it showcases and the tech it runs on.
+It acts as your trusted compass guiding every step of your redesign journey, from initial sketches to the final launch.
+By weaving smart SEO strategies into your redesign, you are not only making your site look slick and run smoothly but also ensuring it climbs up those search result rankings.

-It depends on your sales channels of course.
+It depends on your sales channels, of course.
 If Google isn’t a platform that attracts visitors or sales today, you probably won’t feel a change – at least, it can’t decrease numbers that are already at zero.

 So, how bad can it actually be?

-Common pitfalls to avoid
+Common pitfalls to avoid during launch

-• Poor site structure: Inconsistent navigation and URL structure can confuse search engines and undermine your site’s visibility.
+- Poor site structure: Inconsistent navigation and URL structure can confuse search engines and undermine your site’s visibility.

-• Incomplete optimization: Neglecting on-page SEO elements such as meta tags, headings, and image alt text can impact your site’s ranking potential.
+- Incomplete optimization: Neglecting on-page SEO elements such as meta tags, headings, and image alt text can impact your site’s ranking potential.

 Before launching your new website, it’s essential to undertake thorough preparations to minimize the risk of ranking loss.
 Let’s dive into the preparations below.